anovative/iatd-microcredential-cloud-networking/learning_outcome_1/labs/lab-001/README.md

 ## Conclusion

-You have now successfully created Azure Virtual Networks using the Azure Portal, Azure PowerShell, Azure CLI, and ARM Templates.
-Each method provides a different balance of control and automation.
-Understanding when and how to leverage these tools is vital to effectively manage your Azure infrastructure.
-Remember to deallocate or remove resources that are no longer needed.
+You've created Azure Virtual Networks using the Azure Portal, Azure PowerShell, Azure CLI, and ARM Templates.
+You now understand how to provision and configure VNets.
+Clean up your resources after the lab to avoid costs.